Headstart Kernow Young People’s Mental Wellbeing Legacy Fund

 Maximum: Individual grants between £500- £2,000 and up to £6,000 per group activitiy

-Notes: The panel will be reviewing applications on the 13th April 2021
+Notes: The panel will be reviewing applications the week commencing 13th July 2021

 HeadStart Kernow is a partnership programme to develop resilience and mental well being in young people.
 It is Cornwall Council-led and funded by the National Lottery Community Fund.

 The Covid-19 coronavirus pandemic is changing the way we live our lives.
 Even the most resilient of us have found these unprecedented and uncertain times challenging.
 Young people’s lives have been disrupted and many young people will be anxious about the ‘new normal’, feeling worried and anxious going out again and going to school.

 The Headstart Kernow Young People’s Mental Wellbeing Legacy Fund has been established to provide grants to support children and young people aged 10 -16 in Cornwall with their emotional health and mental wellbeing.
 The Fund is open to local community groups, projects and individuals via referral agencies to promote resilience and the emotional health and mental wellbeing of children and young people aged 10 -16.
 The Mental Wellbeing Legacy Fund aims to make an immediate impact on those children and young people who are currently in need of additional support.